On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 One easily checks that this is correct when $n=0$.
 One checks that it transforms correctly under the $S$ and $T$ transformations just as in the previous case\footnote{The step-by-step calculations for this and some other orbifolds can be found in the author's thesis~\cite{Gray2009}.}: for the $T$ transformation, use equations~\eqref{T}, \eqref{hq} and then~\eqref{Tcondition} to show that

 and for the $S$-transformation use equations~\eqref{simplecurrentaction} and~\eqref{Scommute} to show that

-Thus the boxes span a representation of $\text{SL}_2(\mZ)$.
+Thus the boxes span a representation of $\text{SL}(2,\mZ)$.
 To find the resulting orbifold we calculate

-This orbifolding is well-defined on all minimal physical invariants.
+This orbifolding is well-defined on all minimal modular invariants.
 We will refer to it by $\mathcal{O}^2_L$.
 The group $\mZ_{\overline{k}}$ could equally as well have acted upon the right-hand representations.
 In that case we would obtain

 We will refer to this orbifolding as $\mathcal{O}^2_R$.
-Clearly these orbifoldings give the same result if the initial physical invariant is symmetric.
+Clearly these orbifoldings give the same result if the initial modular invariant is symmetric.